ron4mac/joomla_com_usersched/README.md

 The component uses SQLite3 databases for calendar information, allowing separate calendars for all users, groups, or site-wide.
 The companion plugin, [plg_system_rjuserd](http://github.com/ron4mac/joomla_plg_rjuserd), should be used to manage the storage location for users and groups.
 To download a single, auto-generated package installer for the latest release versions of both com_usersched and plg_system_rjuserd, [click here](http://rjcrans.net/git/com_usersched/packager2/).

-PLEASE NOTE: The folowing requirement is only for versions prior to 0.9.9.
-The *rjuserdata* library is deprecated.
-See the *rjuserd* plugin (http://github.com/ron4mac/joomla_plg_rjuserd) for userdata storage management.
+PLEASE NOTE: Versions of UserSched prior to 0.9.9. require the *rjuserdata* library (find separately http://github.com/ron4mac/joomla-lib-rjuserdata) and are not compatible with the plugin referred to above (plg_system_rjuserd).

-**Requires** that the *rjuserdata* library is installed in the Joomla instance (find separately http://github.com/ron4mac/joomla-lib-rjuserdata).
-To download a single, auto-generated package installer for the latest release versions of both com_usersched and lib_rjuserdata, [click here](http://rjcrans.net/git/com_usersched/packager/).